Products that may interest you:

 At this point, your physician may prescribe you medication to raise levels of thyroid hormone T3.
 Or, you may even find that adding carbohydrates back into your diet causes a natural decline in rT3, the biomarker that, when elevated, signals hibernation syndrome.

+The trick to reducing carbohydrate intake to the level that you are comfortable with is all about speed.
 In other words, if you know that a very low carbohydrate diet is what you need to feel great, then support this change and your body by moving slowly.
-This can be done by following the Body Ecology Diet.
+This can be done by following the Body Ecology Diet along with our Principle of Step-by-Step, which encourages you to make small, consistent changes that support your body's foundation of optimal health.

 If you have recently cut carbohydrates out of your diet and find that you are experiencing what looks like hypothyroidism, you may want to:

-The Body Ecology Diet recommends limiting all forms of sugar, which includes most grains, and increasing the consumption of healthy fats.
-Irregularities in thyroid function typically do not arise because the change from a diet that is rich in grains, grain-based products, and sugars to one that is filled with vegetables, grain-like seeds, fermented vegetables, and probiotic beverages is a gradual shift, following specific principles.
+The Body Ecology Diet recommends limiting all forms of sugar, which includes most true grains, and increasing the consumption of healthy fats.
+Irregularities in thyroid function typically do not arise on The Body Ecology Diet — mainly because a change from a diet that is rich in grains, grain-based products, and sugars to one that is filled with vegetables, grain-like seeds, fermented vegetables, and probiotic beverages is a gradual shift, following our specific principles.

 Properly prepared grain-like seeds, which have been soaked 8–24 hours, are nutrient-rich and can enhance overall health.
 These are:

-Is a low carb diet really all it's cracked up to be?
-Sometimes, after successfully losing weight and correcting hormonal imbalances on a low carbohydrate diet, you may experience weight gain, fatigue, or even hair thinning.
+Sometimes, after initially losing weight and correcting hormonal imbalances on a low carbohydrate diet, you may experience weight gain, fatigue, or even hair thinning a few months later.
 These symptoms could be signs of hypothyroidism, also known as an underactive thyroid.

-Eating too many carbohydrates can cause serious health issues to feed disease-causing microorganisms in the digestive tract and even trigger inflammation.
-But cutting carbohydrates out of the diet completely can affect thyroid hormones and cause hibernation syndrome – resulting in weight gain, drowsiness, and cold extremities.
+Eating too many carbohydrates and grain-based foods can cause serious health issues, feeding disease-causing microorganisms in the digestive tract and even triggering inflammation.
+But cutting carbohydrates out of the diet completely can affect thyroid hormones and cause hibernation syndrome — resulting in weight gain, drowsiness, and cold extremities.

-To reduce carbohydrates effectively, it is important to cut them out of the diet slowly by following Body Ecology principles.
-Pay attention to food ratios and eat more starchy vegetables and grains, based on the Principle of 80/20.
+To reduce carbohydrates effectively, it is important to cut them out of the diet slowly by following the Body Ecology Principles.
+One of the easiest ways to do this is by paying attention to food ratios and including more BE-friendly starchy vegetables and grain-like seeds in your diet, based on the Body Ecology Principle of 80/20.
+You can also nourish your thyroid with fermented foods, probiotic beverages, and daily mineral support.

 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
 Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.